Dublin GAA: Clubs

 The Dublin Senior Hurling Championship is an annual club competition between the top Dublin clubs.
 The winners of the Dublin Championship qualify to represent their county in the Leinster Senior Club Hurling Championship and in turn, go on to the All-Ireland Senior Club Hurling Championship.
-The 2013 Dublin County Champions were Ballyboden St. Enda's.
+The 2013 Dublin County Champions were Ballyboden St Enda's.
 The first winners of the Dublin hurling championship were Metropolitans in 1888.
 Faughs have won the most titles with a total of 31.

-The (2013) champions of the Dublin Minor Hurling Championship are Ballyboden St Endas.
+The (2013) champions of the Dublin Minor Hurling Championship are Ballyboden St Enda's.